 Trekking is one of the most popular Adventure Activities In Bhutan.
 The country is filled with trekking routes that take you through thick forests, peaceful villages, and high mountain passes.
 The most popular trek is the Druk Path Trek, which connects Paro to Thimphu.
 It is not too hard and gives beautiful views of the Himalayas.

 For more experienced trekkers, the Snowman Trek is one of the most difficult treks in the world.
 It lasts about 25 days and takes you through some of the highest mountain passes in Bhutan.
-Along the way, you can meet locals, visit old monasteries, and enjoy untouched nature.
+Along the way, you can meet locals, visit old monasteries in Bhutan, and enjoy untouched nature.

-These treks show why Bhutan adventure tourism is growing quickly.
-Trekking not only offers physical adventure but also helps you connect with the spirit of Bhutan.
-Whether you are walking for a few days or a few weeks, you will come back with beautiful memories.
+These treks are why Bhutan adventure tourism is growing fast.
+Trekking not only gives you physical adventure but also connects you to the soul of Bhutan.
+Whether you trek for a few days or a few weeks, you will come back with great memories.

 Estimated Cost: